ShonePizza00/btc_wallets_generator/README.md

 # btc_wallets_generator
 Generates bitcoin wallets and verifies them on blockchain.com in multi-threading mode.
-Сurrently can generate wallets only on CPUю
+Сurrently can generate wallets only on CPU.

 ## Building
 Windows: